 - Seafarers Identity Document (SID) - This document is as per ILO convention and issued in 20 working days after notification of granting of Transportation Security Clearance and receipt of complete application if all the prerequisites are met.
 The Seafarer’s Identity Document (SID) is being modernized to include new security features in conformity with the ILO Convention C185.
 This biometric secure system will provide Canadian seafarers with a document that will have worldwide interoperability.

 - Discharge Books - Issued in 20 working days after receipt of complete application if all the prerequisites are met

 - Statement of Sea Service - Issued in 45 working days after receipt of complete application if all the prerequisites are met

 - Record of Qualifications - Issued in 120 working days after receipt of complete application if all the prerequisites are met

 - Applications (both new and renewal) are to be submitted at TCMS offices.

-- Canada does not issue certificates or certificates of equivalence to holders of certification from other administrations.
+- Canada does not issue certificates or certificates of equivalency to holders of certification from other administrations.
 However, if you are a Canadian citizen or permanent resident of Canada and apply at a local office of Marine Safety, an examiner at that site, can determine where you fit in Canada's system.
 In general, seafarers holding recognized certificates that are valid for use at sea, will see their qualifications and experience recognized toward the applicable Canadian certificate.
+Read more

 Transport Canada Marine Certification Requirements